mspass-team/mspass/docs/source/user_manual/introduction.rst

     module hierarchy under mspasspy.ccore.

 -   Errors are a universal issue in large scale data processing.
-As the size of a data set increases it is becomes a increasingly difficult to guarantee all the data are "clean".
+As the size of a data set increases it is becomes an increasingly difficult to guarantee all the data are "clean".
 By that, we mean one or more algorithms may treat "the problem" as an unrecoverable error.
 Handling errors in a large scale processing environment is problematic for a long list of reasons.
 We solve this in MsPASS by having error logs be an intrinsic part of the data.
-In addition, following a well established approach used is seismic reflection systems since the 1960s MsPASS provides a integrated "kill" mechanism that allows data to be carried along but ignored.
+In addition, following a well established approach used is seismic reflection systems since the 1960s, MsPASS provides a integrated "kill" mechanism that allows data to be carried along but ignored.
 That model maps well to massively parallel scheduling because dead data are treated like live data but they just process faster.